Baozupopo/researching-HTML-elements/README.md

 ![](https://curriculum-content.s3.amazonaws.com/web-development/html-element-search.png)

-## Observe and identify which resources will contain relevant information
+## Observe and Identify Which Resources Will Contain Relevant Information

-Your instinct may be to check the first result in the search, but bare in mind, that top- level search results may not always be the most relevant--they just have higher `Search Engine Optimazation` rankings, which can be impacting by things such as metadata and website accessibility, which bump them higher up in the list.
-If you select the second search result, we will view the Mozilla Developer Network (**likely the best HTML, JS and CSS documentation source on the internet**) documentation for the `<samp>` element.
+Your instinct may be to check the first result in the search, but bear in mind, that top- level search results may not always be the most relevant--they just have higher `Search Engine Optimazation` rankings, which can be impacted by things not related to the quality of the content itself, which bump them higher up in the list.
+We recommend that you open the top five results and review the results critically.
+We also recommend that you trust sites that are affiliated with the  more than others.
+In the HTML world, the Mozilla Developer Network (MDN) is an extremely trustworthy site.
+In fact, it's likely the best HTML, JS and CSS documentation source on the internet. (**likely the best HTML, JS and
+CSS documentation source on the internet**) documentation for the `<samp>` element.

 ![](https://curriculum-content.s3.amazonaws.com/web-development/samp-mdn-page.png)